rugk/crops-parser/README.md

 # Crops parser

-This shell script parses data from the [Food and Agriculture Organization of the United Nations](http://www.fao.org/faostat/en/#data/QC) about the most cultivated/planted plants/fruits into a YAML file, which shows the most cultivated (perennial) fruits/plants in all countries.
+This shell script parses data from the [Food and Agriculture Organization of the United Nations](http://www.fao.org/faostat/en/#data/QC) about the cultivated/planted plants/fruits on the world into a YAML file, which groups them per country to see the top 5.

 It has been created for the OpenStreetMap mapping app [StreetComplete](https://github.com/westnordost/StreetComplete), see [this issue](https://github.com/westnordost/StreetComplete/issues/368) for details.